-Incomat® Flex, provides a pillow- like mattress with a varied form when filled with
+Incomat® Flex, provides a pillow- like mattress with a varied form when filled with concrete.
+Filter points are sewn into the corners of the "pillows" so that the mat can be permeable to water.

 Table 2.
 Types of Incomat® synthetic mattresses.